On the parallel solution of hydro-mechanical problems with fracture networks and contact conditions: Introduction

 \section{Introduction}

 The interaction between fluid flow and mechanics in brittle rocks is an important phenomenon in many geotechnical applications.
-This type of rock is considered e.g. for designing deep geological repositories for radioactive waste.
-Numerical modeling of related problems is a complex task, involving coupled physical processes at different geometrical scales, see \cite{Rutqvist2003rolea}.
+This type of rock is considered e.g. for designing deep geological repositories for radioactive waste, CO${}_2$ storage facilities or enhanced geothermal systems.
+Numerical modelling of related problems is a complex task involving coupled physical processes at different geometrical scales, see \cite{Rutqvist2003rolea}.
 For the accurate resolution of phenomena in the rock matrix as well as in fractures and fault zones, the discrete fracture-matrix (DFM) approach has been introduced, see \cite{Berre2019Flowb}, as an alternative to traditional continuum-based and discrete fracture network (DFN) approaches.
 DFM models describe the physical processes both in the rock matrix and in the fracture network, as well as their interaction.
 The challenging task, however, is the discretization of geometries combining entities of different dimensions and the solution of large computational problems.
-Therefore, the number of fractures that has been used in DFM simulations so far is much smaller (typically units to tens) compared to DFN models (thousands), see e.g. \cite{berrone2015parallel,de2013synthetic}.
+Therefore, the number of fractures that have been used in DFM simulations so far is much smaller (typically units to tens) compared to DFN models (thousands), see e.g. \cite{berrone2015parallel,de2013synthetic,bergamaschi2023}.

-Discrete fracture-matrix models of flow and mechanics have been studied by several authors.
-A general framework of mixed-dimensional poroelasticity was proposed in \cite{boon2022mixed}.
-The numerical solution was studied for example in \cite{girault2015lubrication}, where the Biot system in rock matrix was coupled with a fracture flow satisfying the cubic law \cite{Snow1969Anisotropic}.
-A crucial part of hydro-mechanical models is the solution of contact problems on fractures.
-Some works use rock joint approximate models (see e.g. \cite{watanabe2012lower}), which however do not avoid self-penetration.
-In \cite{Berge2020Finitea}, the semismooth Newton method was used to solve non-penetration contact conditions with friction.
-This work was further extended to include the shear dilation in \cite{Stefansson2020fully}.

-In the method presented in this paper, fractures are treated as a thin poro-elastic medium which satisfies impenetrability contact conditions.
-Further we consider the cubic law relating the hydraulic conductivity to the fracture cross-section.
-The rock matrix is modeled using the Biot theory \cite{Biot1941Generala}.
-Transfer of mass and forces between the rock matrix and the fracture network is based on physically relevant assumptions.
-The finite element discretization of the resulting coupled problem is based on the $P_1$ approximation of displacement and mixed $RT_0/P_0$ approximation of velocity and pressure.
-The resulting nonlinear algebraic system is decoupled using the fixed-stress splitting method \cite{Mikelic2013Convergence} to a sequence of steps involving the solution of a quadratic programming problem with inequality constraints.

-This paper aims to solve hydro-mechanical problems with a large number of fractures.
-This requires a robust and efficient algorithm for solving the contact problems.
-We use the MPGP (Modified Proportioning with Gradient Projections) method \cite{Dos-book-09} implemented in the PERMON library.
-The numerical scalability of the method is studied on a benchmark problem with hundreds of fractures.